 As co-founder and club director, Garrett Minyard brings over a decade of volleyball coaching experience, knowledge, and connections to our club.
 Before starting Northeast Volleyball Club, Coach Garrett spent a year in Italy as a coach in the Italian Serie A2 league.
 During that time, Garrett helped Volley Millenium Brescia capture a national championship and learned the ins and outs of professional team management.
-Before Italy, he earned his master’s degree in Human Resources at Durham University in the U.K., while also coaching and playing for Team Durham.
-Garrett is also a Head Coach for Gold Medal Squared, the leaders in volleyball coaches' education and training.
+Before Italy, he earned his master’s degree in Human Resource Management at Durham University in the U.K., while also acting as the head coach for Team Durham Men's Volleyball.
+Garrett also assisted Team Durham Women's Volleyball who secured both the University and National league titles that season.

 Garrett is originally from Long Island and played Division I men's volleyball for Sacred Heart University, where he was named Team Captain for both the 2012 and 2013 seasons.
 He never stopped coaching during his college career, working with Ripp Volleyball Club and Oxford High School.
-After graduation, Garrett began coaching full time for CP-AC Volleyball Club under his mentor Danny Goncalves, now a Division I Head Coach at NJIT.
-Garrett then took the reins as Club Director, leading the club for two very successful seasons before moving overseas.
+After graduation, Garrett began coaching full time for CPAC Volleyball Club under his mentor Danny Goncalves, now a Division I Head Coach at NJIT.
+Garrett then took the reins as Club Director, leading the club for two very successful seasons before moving overseas

 As a coach, Garrett focuses on developing young athletes into leaders on and off the court and teaching athletes how to compete at the highest levels.
-Always a student of the game, his technical knowledge is unparalleled, and he leads the coach training and development at Northeast, as well as curriculum writing for the club teams and classes.
+Always a student of the game, his technical knowledge is unparalleled.
+Garrett leads NEVBC's coaches training and development and helps guide all practice planning for our club teams.

 As a Connecticut native, Shawn attended Killingly High School and then Springfield College where he earned his bachelor's in Sports Biology and a master’s in Human Nutrition.
 After graduation, he returned to Woodstock Academy where he found his passion for coaching volleyball.
 After only two years Shawn was promoted to Head Coach of Woodstock Academy and started his club coaching career at Husky Volleyball Club.
 In 2017, Shawn joined the Greenwich High School coaching staff and helped lead the team to an FCIAC and State Championship title.
 He also served as Assistant Director for Greenwich Volleyball Club and worked to promote youth volleyball growth through their Future Elite Program, as well as being named the Head Coach of the Greenwich boy's volleyball program.

 Through all of these roles, Shawn has engaged youth athletes in his community and fueled their passion for volleyball.
-As a full-time science teacher at Greenwich High School, Shawn is able to combine his passion for teaching on and off the court to develop mindful and technically sound athletes.
+As a full-time science teacher at Greenwich High School, Shawn uses his passion for teaching both on and off the court to develop mindful and technically sound athletes.

 MARK ("FROG") OGILVIE

-Boys & Girls Head Coach
+Director of Operations & Head Coach

 Coach Kate comes to Northeast Volleyball Club as both an accomplished player and coach.
 Originally from Evergreen, Colorado, Kate started playing volleyball as a freshman in high school, eventually earning All-State and All-American honors.
 Kate has also played at the highest level of club volleyball, as her U18 club team won a National Championship at Junior Olympics.